YasminTeles/new-word-weather/README.md

 # The World Weather

+This application show weather information of cities around the world.

+## How to use?

+The main functionalities of the application are:

+1. Showing a map.
+The application must show a map and a button "Search".​

+2. Adding a pin.
+The user should be able to place a pin on the map and click on the button "Search".​

+3. The application needs to call Open Weather API considering the LAT/LON where the user placed the pin and search for the closest 15 cities.

+4. Listing cities.
+The application needs to show the list of the city names and the user should be able to visualize more information about the city temperature.​

+5. Selecting a city.
+When the user picks a city, the application opens a new window showing more details:​
+   - Name of the selected city​
+   - Minimum temperature (Celsius)​
+   - Maximum temperature (Celsius)

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purpose.